Latest update: 2020-04-15 17:21:52

 The aptitude test consists of an examination that is the subject of written and oral questions on subjects not taught to the national.
 The adaptation course, on the other hand, must be practiced in a public or private health care institution or in a professional.

-To go further Article L. 4341-4 of the Public Health Code; decree of 30 March 2010 setting out the organisation of the aptitude test and the adaptation course for the practice in France of the professions of psychomotrician, speech therapist, orthoptist, audioprosthetist, optician-lunetier by European Union Member States or parties to the European Economic Area Agreement.
+For further information: Article L. 4341-4 of the Public Health Code; decree of 30 March 2010 setting out the organisation of the aptitude test and the adaptation course for the practice in France of the professions of psychomotrician, speech therapist, orthoptist, audioprosthetist, optician-lunetier by European Union Member States or parties to the European Economic Area Agreement.

 French assistance centre